wguio07/wguio07/README.md

 ### Hi there, I'm Wolfgang 👋

-With a BSc in Mechanical Engineering and an MSc in Motorsport Engineering, I am passionate about Simulation and Performance Engineering.
+With a MSc in Motorsport Engineering and BSc in Mechanical Engineering, I am passionate about Simulation and Performance Engineering.
 I specialise in developing high-fidelity vehicle dynamics simulations and advanced control systems to optimise race car performance , leveraging a strong foundation in multi-body system dynamics , model predictive control , and a data-driven approach.

 ---